password123456/setup-wordpress-with-security-best-practice/README.md

 ## 6. Ensure WordPress, Including WordPress admin(/wp-admin), is Configured to Use HTTPS Only
 Most modern websites are configured to operate over SSL (HTTPS).
 However, sometimes web servers are mistakenly set up to handle both HTTP and HTTPS connections.
 This can allow access to WordPress via both protocols, which is a security risk.
-WordPress, including wp-admin, should be forced to use HTTPS exclusively.
+WordPress, including WordPress Admin, should be forced to use HTTPS exclusively.

 **Audit:**
 - Verify that WordPress, including WordPress admin, is configured to be accessible only via HTTPS.